Soliton Resonances in Four Dimensional Wess-Zumino-Witten Model: Introduction

 In this paper, we construct resonance solutions in the context of the WZW$_4$ model.
 In integrable systems, resonance solutions can usually be realized as limits of multi-line solitons, such as large phase-shift limits.
-In fact, phase shifts come from ``intermediate states'' as discussed in section \ref{sec-4-1}.
-Hence we can expect that in the large phase shift limit of the two-soliton, the intermediate state can be observed as a one-soliton.
+In fact, phase shifts come from ``intermediate states,'' as discussed in Sec. \ref{sec-4-1}.
+Hence, we can expect that in the large phase-shift limit of the two-soliton, the intermediate state can be observed as a one-soliton.
 This expectation is actually correct for complex valued solutions, however by putting the reality condition on the solutions, the amplitudes of the intermediate states become zero.
-This fact implies that in the large phase shift limit, our two-soliton solutions decompose into two V-shape solitons, not the composite of two Y-shape solitons.
-Our result is consistent with the fact that there actually exist V-shape solitons in the CBS equation \cite{FSTY-1998} and the Zakharov system \cite{Strachan-1992}, both of which can be obtained from the ASDYM equation by dimensional reduction while the KP equation cannot.
-Existence of V-shape solitons of the ASDYM equation suggests a quite different aspect from the KP solitons and classification of the ASDYM solitons might be achieved based on non-Grassmannian geometry.
-On the other hand, by tuning orientations of the two line solitons, we get another type of resonance solutions, the double-pole solutions \cite{Wadati-1982}, which describes the interaction between two solitary waves of equal amplitude \cite{Gagnon-1992}.
-By observing the limit processes, we find a suitable input data for the multiple-pole solution where the spectral parameter matrix is in a Jordan normal form.
+This fact implies that in the large phase-shift limit, our two-soliton solutions decompose into two V-shape solitons, not the composite of two Y-shape solitons.
+Our result is consistent with the fact that there actually exist V-shape solitons in the CBS equation \cite{FSTY-1998} and the Zakharov system \cite{Strachan-1992-W}, both of which can be obtained from the ASDYM equation by dimensional reduction while, the KP equation cannot.
+Existence of V-shape solitons of the ASDYM equation suggests a quite different aspect from the KP solitons, and classification of the ASDYM solitons might be achieved based on non-Grassmannian geometry.
+On the other hand, by tuning orientations of the two-line solitons, we get another type of resonance solution, the double-pole solution \cite{Wadati-1982}, which describes the interaction between two solitary waves of equal amplitude \cite{Gagnon-1992}.
+By observing the limit processes, we find suitable input data for the multiple-pole solution, where the spectral parameter matrix is in a Jordan normal form.